Whistleblower in QNet scam says he is being prosecuted with false allegations

 Whistleblower in the QNet scam writes to PMO alleging that attempts to arrest him are designed to stop him from appearing in the SC

 Gurupreet Singh Anand, the whistleblower in the multi-crore QNet scam, says he is being persecuted with false allegations of sending obscene material to a minor.
 The Andheri resident has written to the Prime Minster's Office further claiming that these allegations are being used to prevent him from appearing in the Supreme Court for the QNet case that begins next month.
 Gurupreet, 43, began his battle against QNet in 2013, making him the first complainant in the multi-crore scam.
-In May 2016, the Bombay High Court declared QNet an illegal business, and the Supreme Court (SC) upheld the order.

 Gurupreet Singh Anand